Clock rate

-In computing, the clock rate or clock speed typically refers to the frequency at which the clock generator of a processor can generate pulses, which are used to synchronize the operations of its components, and is used as an indicator of the processor's speed.
-It is measured in the SI unit of frequency hertz (Hz).
+Clock rate or clock speed in computing typically refers to the frequency at which the clock generator of a processor can generate pulses used to synchronize the operations of its components.
+It is used as an indicator of the processor's speed.
+Clock rate is measured in the SI unit of frequency hertz (Hz).

-The clock rate of the first generation of computers was measured in hertz or kilohertz (kHz), the first personal computers (PCs) to arrive throughout the 1970s and 1980s had clock rates measured in megahertz (MHz), and in the 21st century the speed of modern CPUs is commonly advertised in gigahertz (GHz).
+The clock rate of the first generation of computers was measured in hertz or kilohertz (kHz), the first personal computers from the 1970s through the 1980s had clock rates measured in megahertz (MHz).
+In the 21st century the speed of modern CPUs is commonly advertised in gigahertz (GHz).
 This metric is most useful when comparing processors within the same family, holding constant other features that may affect performance.

 Determining factors

 Binning

-Manufacturers of modern processors typically charge premium prices for processors that operate at higher clock rates, a practice called binning.
-For a given CPU, the clock rates are determined at the end of the manufacturing process through actual testing of each processor.
-Chip manufacturers publish a "maximum clock rate" specification, and they test chips before selling them to make sure they meet that specification, even when executing the most complicated instructions with the data patterns that take the longest to settle (testing at the temperature and voltage that runs the lowest performance).
-Processors successfully tested for compliance with a given set of standards may be labeled with a higher clock rate, e.g., 3.50 GHz, while those that fail the standards of the higher clock rate yet pass the standards of a lesser clock rate may be labeled with the lesser clock rate, e.g., 3.3 GHz, and sold at a lower price.
+Manufacturers of modern processors typically charge higher prices for processors that operate at higher clock rates, a practice called binning.
+For a given CPU, the clock rates are determined at the end of the manufacturing process through testing of each processor.
+Chip manufacturers publish a "maximum clock rate" specification, and they test chips before selling them to make sure they meet that specification, even when executing the most complicated instructions with the data patterns that take the longest to settle (testing at the temperature and voltage that gives the lowest performance).
+Processors successfully tested for compliance with a given set of standards may be labeled with a higher clock rate, e.g., 3.50 GHz, while those that fail the standards of the higher clock rate yet pass the standards of a lower clock rate may be labeled with the lower clock rate, e.g., 3.3 GHz, and sold at a lower price.